Covenant Leadership Team

 Executive Director of Ministry Development

-Rev. Richard Lucco serves as the executive director of ministry development and interim executive minister of Develop Leaders.
+Rev. Richard Lucco serves as the executive director of ministry development.
 He was the superintendent of the Great Lakes Conference of the ECC from 2002 to 2011.
 Before becoming superintendent, he served 22 years as pastor in Covenant churches in Kewanee and Elgin, Illinois, and in Salem, Oregon.
 He and his wife, Valerie, have four sons and two grandchildren.

 Executive Minister of Make and Deepen Disciples